project-oak/oak/experimental/offline_attestation/README.md

 ### Server

-The server generates an assymetric key-pair at startup.
+The server generates an asymmetric key-pair at startup.
 It then generates an attestation report that binds the public key to the enclave hardware and the version of the server code.
 For this example we just generate a fake empty attestation report that is always accepted by the client.